 City Code regulations state:

-Yard waste shall be placed or maintained in piles immediately adjacent to the property from which it originated and must not restrict reasonable use of the gutters, bike paths, or bike lanes.
+- Leaves and grass are not allowed in yard material piles unless the organics cart is already full.
+Yard materials shall be placed or maintained in piles immediately adjacent to the property from which it originated and must not restrict reasonable use of the gutters, bike paths, or bike lanes.

-Yard waste shall not be placed or maintained in such a way as to restrict reasonable access to a fire hydrant, driveway, public sidewalk, or any other public facility.
+Yard materials shall not be placed or maintained in such a way as to restrict reasonable access to a fire hydrant, driveway, public sidewalk, or any other public facility.

-Yard waste left in the street cannot exceed five feet in width or five feet in height or five feet in length.
+- Yard materials left in the street cannot exceed five feet in width or five feet in height or five feet in length.

 Be aware that yard material piles can create serious hazards for cyclists.
-Yard waste can cause a cyclist to crash by slipping or getting branches stuck in their wheel spokes, especially in the absence of street lighting.
-BIKE LANES SHOULD NEVER BE BLOCKED.
+Yard materials can cause a cyclist to crash by slipping or getting branches stuck in their wheel spokes, especially in the absence of street lighting.
+YARD MATERIALS SHOUILD NEVER BE PLACED IN BIKE LANES.